Introduction

 You will learn the following:

-- How to set up a CesiumJS viewer
+• How to set up a CesiumJS viewer

-- How to load the tileset in CesiumJS
+• How to view the tileset

 To view the source code for the application built in this tutorial, see the 3d-tiles-samples GitHub repository.